xnotynot/Project2-ETL/README.md

     - Read CSV
     - Create a sub-frame
     - Rename and transform - convert from string data type to datetime
+    - Use the weather api to get the weather info at the venues for match data
     - Set proper datatypes
   - Stadium / Venue Data
     - Call Wikipedia site for FIFA 2022 world cup page to scrape data using Pandas
     - Select the table with stadium / venue data
     - Set proper data types

 * LOAD - Loading the data into a database
     - Load the data into PostGreSql (Teams, Match, Players)
     - Load the stadium data into MongoDB